-The Castle of Osasco was built in the fourteenth century as a fortress to defend the boundaries of the land of the princes of Acaia Lords of Pinerolo.
-Its massive structure is quadrilateral in shape and four towers at the top overlook a few meters its roofs, built on three sides with Luserna stone and in coppi.
+The Osasco Castle was built in the XNUMXth century as a fortress to defend the borders of the lands of the princes of Acaia, lords of Pinerolo.
+Its massive structure has a quadrilateral shape and four towers at the top overlook its roofs by a few meters, built on three sides with Luserna stone and tiles.

 The original structure of the castle was formed by a ground floor and a first floor above which will develop the walkways protected by Ghibelline battlements.

-In the seventeenth century the structure was subject to numerous changes including: the raising of a floor that led to the elimination of the chimneys of the patrol and the frescatura of the facade with panels of various scenes surrounded by a fake ashlar.
-The frescoes with human and animal figures that cover protruding parts of the previous battlements still remain in good evidence; the family crest is still evident above the entrance door, once protected by a drawbridge above the still present moat.
-Inside the castle are to be noted for the purpose of their use:
+In the seventeenth century the structure was subjected to numerous changes including: the raising of a floor that led to the elimination of the patrol fireplaces and the frescoing of the facade with panels of various scenographies surrounded by a false ashlar.
+The frescoes with human and animal figures that cover protruding parts of the previous battlements still remain in good evidence; the coat of arms of the family above the entrance door is still evident, once protected by a drawbridge above the moat still present.
+Inside the castle the following are to be noted for the purpose of their use:

 - the courtyard completed by a portico with crossed barrel vaults and a well.

-- Some rooms with barrel vaults and of considerable size and enriched with openings that release the considerable size of the walls.
+- Some rooms with barrel vaults and of considerable size and enriched with unhooking openings that highlight the considerable size of the walls.

 - A library lounge with painted coffered ceiling

-- Two praised with large windows overlooking the garden and the courtyard.
+- Two praised with large windows overlooking the garden and courtyard.

-The castle is enriched on its front by an elaborate Italian garden with hedges in boxwood while the park, which extends on the west side, is embellished by numerous old trees and is accessed by a majestic arch created by Benedetto Alfieri, well-known architect of numerous Savoy residences.
-Remains of walls and towers are still present around the castle.
+The castle is enriched on its front by an elaborate Italian garden with box hedges while the park, which extends on the west side, is embellished with numerous centuries-old trees and is accessed with a majestic